moveit/moveit/MIGRATION.md

 # Migration Notes

-API changes in MoveIt! releases
+API changes in MoveIt releases

 ## ROS Noetic (upcoming changes in master)
 - Extended the return value of `MoveitCommander.MoveGroup.plan()` from `trajectory` to a tuple of `(success, trajectory, planning_time, error_code)` to better match the C++ MoveGroupInterface ([790](https://github.com/ros-planning/moveit/pull/790/))